Jalbai: Population

 The population of Jalbai in 2017 was 37,479.
 The male population was 19,103 (50.96%), while the female population was 18,375 (49.02%).
 The literacy rate was 85%.

 Language

 The primary native language spoken in Jalbai is Pashto, while Urdu is the native minority language, though English is used in educational institutions, while Urdu is understood throughout the village – as the national language of the country.

 Religion

 The overwhelming majority of residents of Jalbai follows and professes the Sunni Islam.

 Education

-Numerous educational institutes — schools are located in Jalbai.
+Numerous educational institutes – schools are in Jalbai.

 Following are some of the notable educational institutes: